GitHub Actions

 Terraform Apply

-For the apply step, I’m using if conditional statement (only done when there is changes to deploy)
+For the apply step, I’m using an if conditional statement (only done when there are changes to deploy).

 1